 - Improved relationships with parents and others achieved by implementing new communication strategies.

 This group will be co-facilitated by Alex McCallister, M.A.
-The group will meet on Thursdays from 3:30 - 4:45pm during the Fall and Spring semesters.
 There will be 3 four-week groups that run during the semester.
 Please note: a brief meeting with Alex is required before participating in the group.
 Please contact CAPS for more information or to schedule a meeting.